The Principles & Practice of Social Media Marketing

 WHAT YOU SHOULD LEARN AS A RESULT OF THE COURSE:

 - The principles of effective marketing in social media

-- Which social networks are strongest in New Zealand, who uses them and how to sign up
+- Which social networks are strongest in New Zealand, who uses them and what works best on each network

 - What social media can do for your (or your clients’) business

 - The best tools and techniques for monitoring social networks

 - How to really understand and engage with the consumer